CD/DVD Care & Preservation

 CD/DVD Care to Avoid and Repair Damage

-Damage on the Read Side
+Minimize Damage on the Read Side

-Damage to the Aluminized Layer (the label side)
+Prevent Oxidation to the Aluminized Layer

 Any oxygen that penetrates to the aluminized layer can permanently damage your CD/DVDs.
 When oxygen combines with the aluminized layer, it forms aluminum oxide that is transparent and CANNOT reflect the laser beam.
 The lack of a reflected signal confuses the CD/DVD processor such that you may hear distortion or see degraded video.